 A) Calculate the journalism staff size by counting all the full-time-equivalent (FTE) journalism-related employees in the newsroom.
 In addition to reporters, the calculation should include, among others, all editors, designers, online producers and multimedia content producers, such as photographers, data analysts and videographers.
 Two half-time editors, for example, would add up to one FTE.

 Q) I have a submission that ran as part of a partnership with another journalism organization.
 Which newsroom size division should I enter?

 A) Enter in the newsroom size division for which the larger collaborating partner would be eligible.
 See the Rules page on additional things to consider if your work included partnering with one or more other outlets.

 Q) I work for a small bureau or division that is part of a large news organization.
 Which newsroom size do I enter?

-A) Enter the size division reflecting the the newsroom resources available to you to produce the work.
+A) Enter the size division reflecting the newsroom resources available to you to produce the work.
 If you received no material support from any other office or division, enter based on your local newsroom.
-But if your work benefited from reporting from other bureaus, say, or editing, programming or graphics from a centralized desk, enter in the division that corresponds to the staffing of the combined newsrooms.
+But if your work benefited from reporting from other bureaus, say, or editing, programming, or graphics from a centralized desk, enter in the division that corresponds to the staffing of the combined newsrooms.